Obamacare’s Death Spiral

 Robert Kocker, a physician and one of the architects of the bill, has buyer’s remorse.
 I guess he just didn’t think his grand plans through, didn’t consider how real folks might react to this top down monstrosity.
 I guess he was just too smart to consider any contingencies.

-He was warned.
+He was warnobamacare-logo-300x243ed.
 There was plenty of criticism against aspects of this bill.
 I guess, though, that when you are part of the self-anointed “smartest guys in the room club,” you don’t have to listen.

 One of the hopes of Obamacare was to create large, interconnected patient and provider groups that could share medical information and build treatment efficiencies into the system.
 Financial streamling could also occur.
 Looks good on paper.